uperl/App-cpangitify/README.md

 therefore `git blame` may not be that useful for the imported portion of your new repository history.

+The commits are ordered by date, so where there are interleaving of releases that belong to development and production branches this simple minded script will probably do the wrong thing.

 Patches are welcome.

 # AUTHOR